bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 On the main register screen, press the **Wifi** icon, which will read all of your terminals from Stripe and check if they are active on your network.

 Press **Connect** for the active terminal you'd like to use to take payment at checkout.

+For more information on registering the terminal, see [Connect to a reader](https://stripe.com/docs/terminal/payments/connect-reader?reader-type=internet) in the Stripe documentation.

 ## Troubleshooting